dragosmg/arrow_capstone_project/README.md

 -   At present we rely on the `"not supported.*Arrow"` incantation to identify an `arrow-try-error`, which implies that error messages that depart from this are not surfaced and the users never see them.
--   Maybe expand the scope to include more precise messaging, in cases where a part of a more complex call fails to pinpoint to the exact location / reason for the failure.
+-   Maybe expand the scope of this issue / ticket to include more precise messaging, in cases where a part of a more complex call fails to pinpoint to the exact location / reason for the failure.
 -   Components:
     -   we could opt for custom error messages when an argument is not supported, for example